11 Things You Can´t Miss in Westminster Abbey

 Queen Elizabeth’s Tomb| ©Jacob Truedson Demitz

-In addition to hosting the coronation of numerous kings since the 10th century, Westminster Abbey is also the burial place for many of them.
+In addition to hosting the coronations of numerous kings since the 10th century, Westminster Abbey is also the burial place for many of them.

-Strolling through The Lady Chapel you can contemplate the tombs of many monarchs such as Henry VII and Elizabeth of York, Queen Mary I and her sister Elizabeth I, Queen Mary Stuart, Edward V and Richard Duke of York (the Princes in the Tower) or Charles II, among many others.
+As you stroll through The Lady Chapel, you can see the tombs of many monarchs, including Henry VII and Elizabeth of York, Queen Mary I and her sister Elizabeth I, Queen Mary Stuart, Edward V and Richard, Duke of York (the Princes in the Tower), and Charles II, among many others.

-If you are a fan of historical novels or movies, many of these names will surely ring a bell, as their lives have been made into movies on many occasions in recent years.
+If you’re a fan of historical novels or films, many of these names will surely ring a bell, as their lives have been brought to the big screen countless times in recent years.

 Book tickets to Westminster Abbey